-The Law 90-602 of 12 July 1990 regarding the protection of persons against discrimination due to their health status or disability was meant originally to protect people with AIDS.
-Disability was added as a cause of discrimination which would be prohibited and punished by penal courts.
-The Law 2005-102 of 11 February 2005 extended the principle of non-discrimination according to the EU Council Directive 2000/78/EC framework for equal treatment in employment and occupation, in 2005.
+First is Law 90-602 of 12 July 1990 regarding the protection of persons against discrimination due to their health status or disability, which originally meant to protect people with AIDS.
+Disability was added as a cause of discrimination, which would be prohibited and punished by penal courts.
+Another one is Law 2005-102 of 11 February 2005 that extended the principle of non-discrimination according to the EU Council Framework Directive 2000/78/EC for equal treatment in employment and occupation.

-There are some exceptions in regard to the prohibition of discrimination in employment of people with disabilities.
-Article 225-3 of the Penal Code states that the provisions of Article 225-1 (grounds of discrimination) are not implemented when: in cases of discrimination based on health state or disability, the hiring refusal or a dismissal is motivated by a medically recognised unfitness to the post, according to Title IV of Book II of the Labour Code (Code du Travail), or according to the health provisions related to public service; in cases of discrimination in hiring, based on gender, age, or physical appearance, when such a motive consists in an essential and determining professional requirement.
+There are some exceptions concerning the prohibition of discrimination in employment of people with disabilities.
+Article 225-3 of the Penal Code states that the provisions of Article 225-1 (grounds of discrimination) are not implemented when: in cases of discrimination based on health status or disability, the hiring refusal or a dismissal is motivated by a medically recognised unfitness to the vacancy, according to Title IV of Book II of the Labour Code (Code du Travail), or according to the health provisions related to public service; in cases of discrimination in hiring, based on gender, age, or physical appearance, when such a motive consists in an essential and determining professional requirement.

-Disabled people can work in an ordinary environment, in an ordinary company, in an adapted company (Entreprise adaptée, EA), in a home work distribution centre (Centre de distribution de travail à domicile, CDTD), or they can work in a specialised workshop (Etablissement et service d’aide par le travail, ESAT).
-They are oriented by the Commission for the rights and the autonomy of disabled persons (CDAPH) and can be recruited through public employment agencies (Pôle emploi and Cap emploi).
-Adapted enterprises (Enterprises adaptées (EAs)) are intended for people unable to work in companies without substantial accommodation in the open labour market and have to employ 80% of people having been recognised as disabled workers (RQTH).
+Disabled people can work in an ordinary work environment, in a mainstream company, in an adapted company (Entreprise adaptée, EA), in a home work distribution centre (Centre de distribution de travail à domicile, CDTD), or they can work in a sheltered workshop (Etablissement et service d’aide par le travail, ESAT).
+All these types of employment are oriented by the Commission for the rights and autonomy of disabled persons (CDAPH), and disabled people can be recruited through public employment agencies (Pôle emploi and Cap emploi).
+Adapted enterprises (Enterprises adaptées - EAs) are intended for people who are unable to work in companies without substantial accommodation in the mainstream labour market and have 80% of people who have been recognised as disabled workers (RQTH).
 ESATs are devoted to people with a working capacity below 30% of the French standard productivity for the same work position.

-According to the Labour Code (Articles R5212-1 to R5212-31), in France, companies which have been employing more than 20 persons for at least three years legally have the duty to employ at least 6% of disabled persons.
-However, there are some alternatives to the employment of disabled persons which were extended by the Law in 2015 such as the settlement of an annual program in favour of disabled workers and planning of recruitment measures and internship opportunities, especially for disabled young people under 16 years of age in the scope of the discovering of pathways to the labour market, subcontracting with adapted companies, specialised workshops or independent disabled workers.
+According to the Labour Code (Articles R5212-1 to R5212-31), in France, companies which have been employing more than 20 persons for at least three years, legally have the duty to employ at least 6% of disabled persons.
+However, there are some alternatives to the employment of disabled persons, which were extended by the Law adopted in 2015 (Code for social action and family of 30 December 2015).
+These include (among others) setting-up an annual programme in favour of disabled workers and the planning of recruitment measures and internship opportunities, especially for disabled young people under 16 years of age, with the aim of exploring pathways in their transition to the open labour market, subcontracting with adapted companies, sheltered workshops or self-employed disabled workers.

 F2.
 Public employment services

-Agefiph and FIPHPF support and cooperate with 'Cap emploi' which is a national network of employment agencies in charge of diagnosis, orientation and assistance services to disabled people registered as job seekers and to employers wishing to employ disabled persons.
-'Cap emploi' offers a specialised assistance which can rely on external support if necessary.
-This assistance includes the definition of a professional project, the analysis of training needs and the design of a training project, advice in the job search, support to integration and the follow up inside the company and information about assistance, as well as measures in favour of job retention in case of a development of the working situation or of the person’s disability.
-Every disabled person can benefit from support to employment disposal (dispositif de l’emploi accompagné) aimed at making it possible for disabled people to get or to keep a job.
-It consists of medico-social support and of support to professional insertion, taking the form of an evaluation of the disabled person’s situation, professional project and skills, the elaboration of a professional project in favour of an insertion into an ordinary environment, support in job-seeking, a follow-up of the person at work in order to secure his/her professional path by facilitating his/her access to training and to develop their portfolio of skills, propositions of work accommodation, and so on.
-The level of support is decided by the CDAPH in accordance with a disabled person.
-The support is provided by an organisation which may be a social or medico-social service or organisation targeted by Article L 312-1 of the Code for social action and the family.
-It can also be requested by the employer in order to prevent difficulties, adapt the working conditions, and anticipate the employee’s path in the company.
+‘Agefiph’ and ‘FIPHPF’ ’ cooperate with 'Cap emploi' which is a national network of employment agencies in charge of assessment, orientation and support services to disabled people registered as job seekers and to employers wishing to employ disabled persons.
+'Cap emploi' offers a specialised support, which support includes the definition of a professional project, the analysis of training needs and the design of a training project, advice o job search, support to integration and follow up at the company, as well as measures promoting job retention.
+Every disabled person can benefit from the support to employment scheme (dispositif de l’emploi accompagné) aimed at making it possible to get or to keep a job.
+It consists of medico-social support and of support to professional inclusion, taking the form of an assessment of the disabled person’s situation, professional background and skills, the elaboration of a professional project with a view to inclusion into an ordinary work environment, support to job-seeking, a follow-up of the person at work in order to secure his/her professional career by facilitating his/her access to training and to the development of his/her skills, provision of work accommodations, and so on.
+The level of support is decided by the CDAPH in accordance to the individual needs of each disabled person/employee.
+The support is provided by an organisation which may be a social or medico-social service or other organisation stated in Article L 312-1 of the Code for Social Action and the Family.
+It can also be requested by the employer in order to prevent difficulties, adapt the working conditions, and support the employee in the company.

-Another organisation, Alther, is in charge of mobilising companies in positive actions in favour of the employment of disabled persons: recruitment, job keeping, access to qualifications, sub-contracting with adapted companies or specialised workshops.
+Another organisation, ‘Alther’ is in charge of mobilising companies into positive actions in favour of providing employment to disabled persons and ensuring their recruitment, job retention, traineeships provisions, sub-contracting with adapted companies or organisation of specialised workshops.